-where $\lambda_{1,2}$ are the Rashba coefficients for Pb-Pb and Pb-Bi hoping processes, $\bm{\sigma}$ are Pauli matrices, $\bm{d}_{ij}$ is in-plane vector pointing from sites i to j, and $\langle ij \rangle$ denotes that i and j are nearest neighbor sites.
-By performing Fourier transformation on $H= H_0+H_1$, we obtained the single-particle Hamiltonian in the momentum space labeled as $\mathcal{H}(\bm{k})$ , and the electronic band structure by further diagonalizing $\mathcal{H}(\bm{k})$.
+where $\lambda_{1,2}$ are the Rashba coefficients for Pb-Pb and Pb-Bi hopping processes, $\bm{\sigma}$ is the Pauli vector, and $\bm{d}_{ij}$ is the in-plane vector pointing from site i to j.
+By performing Fourier transformation on $H= H_0+H_1$, we obtain a single-particle Hamiltonian in the momentum space written as $\mathcal{H}(\bm{k})$, and the electronic band structures through further diagonalization of $\mathcal{H}(\bm{k})$.

-A typical result of the band structure is shown in Fig.~\ref{fig1:structure}(c), reproducing well the Rashba bands around Fermi level shown in Fig.~\ref{fig1:structure}(c).
-The fitting parameters are listed in Table.~\ref{tb:Para}, the validity of which can be justified qualitatively on three aspects.
-First, the hopping amplitude between Pb-Pb atoms is larger than that between Pb-Bi atoms, consistent with the better metallicity of Pb.
-Secondly, the Rashba coefficient of Bi is larger than that of Pb due to the larger atomic number of Bi atom comparing to Pb atom.
-Finally, for electrons in the same atomic level of two different atoms, the onsite potential is larger for the atom with smaller atomic number, consistent with $\mu_1>\mu_2$.
-In Fig.~\ref{fig1:structure}(c), saddle point can be found in the upper Rashba band along $\Gamma$-M direction.
-Due to $C_{3v}$ symmetry, there are six such saddle points within the first BZ as illustrated in Fig.~\ref{fig1:structure}(d), giving rise to a type-\uppercase\expandafter{\romannumeral2} VHS in the DOS \cite{Yao2015}.
+A typical result of the band structures is shown in Fig.~\ref{fig1:structure}(c), reproducing well the Rashba bands around the Fermi level obtained from the DFT calculations.
+The fitting parameters are listed in Table~\ref{tb:Para}, and the validity of these parameters can be justified qualitatively in the following three aspects.
+First, the hopping amplitude between two Pb atoms is larger than that between Pb and Bi atoms, consistent with the better metallic character of Pb.
+Secondly, the Rashba coefficient of Bi is larger than that of Pb.
+Thirdly, for electrons in the same atomic level of Pb and Bi, the onsite potential is higher for the atom with a smaller atomic number, consistent with $\mu_1>\mu_2$.
+In Fig.~\ref{fig1:structure}(c), the saddle point is evident in the upper Rashba band along the $\Gamma$-M direction.
+Due to the $C_{3v}$ symmetry, there are six such points within the first BZ as illustrated in Fig.~\ref{fig1:structure}(d), giving rise to a type-\uppercase\expandafter{\romannumeral2} VHS in the DOS \cite{Yao2015}.
 Therefore, we acquire both the strong Rashba splitting and type-\uppercase\expandafter{\romannumeral2} VHS characters, which further support the validity of this tight-binding model for the specific monolayered Pb$_3$Bi.